 Already have these skills?
 You can take the exams without completing the coursework.
 Get details — including test dates, locations and fees — using the links above.

-What’s included with the self-paced version?
+What’s included with the self-paced e-learning program annual license?

 Are practice exams available?